eliseomartelli/eliseomartelli.it/data/blog/2025-04-14-updates-from-last-week.md

 ![A picture of Sala Gonin](/posts/2025-04-14-updates-from-last-week/gonin.jpeg)

-During the weekend, I visited Sala Gonin, a Baroque architectural room located on the ground floor of the Torino Porta Nuova station.
+Over the weekend, I visited Sala Gonin, a Baroque architectural room located on the ground floor of the Torino Porta Nuova station.
 Once used as a waiting room for the sovereigns and the Savoy court.
 The frescoes in the room symbolize the three essential elements required for the functioning of a steam engine: